Towneley family: Charles Towneley (1658–1712)

-Son of Richard and Margaret.
+Son of Richard and Mary.
 Married Ursula Fermor in 1685.
 Implicated with his father in the plot to secure the return to the English throne of King James II in 1690 that resulted in the Battle of the Boyne.

 Richard Towneley (1689–1735)

 Son of Charles and Ursula.
 Married Mary Widdrington, the sister of William Widdrington, 4th Baron Widdrington in 1713.
 Arrested for treason in 1715, after the Battle of Preston, he was later acquitted after an expensive trial.
 He died on 18 August 1735.
 Two of his brothers, John and Francis joined the French army before aiding the Jacobite rising of 1745.
-Francis Towneley was the Colonel that raised the Manchester Regiment, later being captured after the Siege of Carlisle (December 1745) and executed in 1746.
-The children's book How The Hangman Lost His Heart, although a work of fiction, is inspired by his story.
 John returned to France before Culloden and was made a Chevalier (Knight) of the Order of Saint Louis.
 Another brother, George avoided the conflict, instead marrying Mary Hodgson, the heiress of Leighton Hall near Carnforth.

+Francis Towneley (1708-1746)

+The youngest son of Charles and Ursula, Francis was born at Towneley and educated in France.
+In 1728 he enlisted in the French Army and fought at Phillipsburg in 1734.
+In 1745 he was elected Colonel of the Manchester Regiment.
+He was captured on the surrender of Carlisle Siege of Carlisle (December 1745) and executed on Kennington Common, London in July 1746.
+The children's book How The Hangman Lost His Heart, although a work of fiction, is inspired by his story.